Daylight saving time in Asia: Lebanon

 On 28 March 2023, the Lebanese government reversed a decision to delay the shift to daylight saving time by a month.
 The decision was reportedly to allow Muslim citizens to break their fasts earlier during the holy month of Ramadan.
 The decision was dismissed later on.

 Malaysia

 Malaysia used DST from January 1, 1933, but discontinued on December 31, 1981 to replace DST with Malaysian Standard Time.
 Other sources claim that Malaysia ceased DST on January 1, 1936, along with Singapore.

 Philippines

-Since 1979, the Philippines has not observed daylight saving time.
-It was in use for short periods during the presidency of Manuel L. Quezon in 1936–1937, Ramon Magsaysay in 1954, and Ferdinand Marcos Sr. in 1978.
+Since 1991, the Philippines has not observed daylight saving time.
+It was in use for short periods during the presidencies of Manuel L. Quezon in 1936–1937, Ramon Magsaysay in 1954, Ferdinand Marcos Sr. in 1978, and Corazon Aquino in 1990.

 DST was primarily intended to alleviate energy crises by minimizing the number of hours needed for electric lighting, reducing the strain on the national power grid.
 As power generation and transmission capacities improved, the practice was abandoned.

 Since 1990, there were several proposals submitted to successive government administrations that sought to reintroduce DST: